We take courage in both hands and claim that one of these technologies is winning it. Which one?

 Libraries & Dev Tools in Node.js vs. Python

 In Node.js, libraries and packages are managed by NPM – the Node Package Manager.
-It is one of the biggest repositories of software libraries.
+It’s one of the biggest repositories of software libraries.
 NPM is fast, well-documented, and easy to learn to work with.
+It covers almost every app development project need imaginable.

 In Python, the management of libraries and packages is ensured by Pip, which stands for “Pip installs Python”.
-Pip is fast, reliable, and understandable, so developers find it easy to learn to work with it.
+Pip is fast, reliable, and understandable, so developers find it easy to learn to work with it for all types of everyday work.

 Node.js vs. Python: 5 – 3